yougov/velociraptor/README.rst

     vagrant ssh

-You're now inside your new Vagrant VM!.
+You're now inside your new Vagrant VM!
 The Velociraptor repo will be at /vagrant.
 Now make a Python virtualenv for yourself.
 It will use Python 2.7 by default.
 Virtualenvwrapper_ is pre-installed to make this extra easy::